Metahero (HERO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Metahero Historical Price

-According to the latest data gathered on Metahero live price page, the current price of Metahero is 0.00104397USD.
-The circulating supply of Metahero(HERO) is 9.37B HERO , giving it a market capitalization of $9.77M.
+According to the latest data gathered on Metahero live price page, the current price of Metahero is 0.00103953USD.
+The circulating supply of Metahero(HERO) is 9.37B HERO , giving it a market capitalization of $9.74M.

 How Does Metahero (HERO) Price Prediction Module Work?